 Please note: The Archaeology Center will be making a determination as to whether our field schools will be conducted in person or remotely by early spring quarter 2022.

 Stanford undergraduates who are interested in archaeology have a unique opportunity to participate in summer field schools.
 Each of our field schools is part of one of our faculty members' ongoing research projects, and is a deep dive into the realities and complexities of archaeological fieldwork.

 Field schools take place over 4-6 weeks of summer quarter (depending on the project), and are not offered for credit.
 Application deadlines vary by field school.

 Acceptance to a Stanford Archaeology field school comes with funding for eligible expenses subject to the budget of the project.
 Housing, daily meals, and materials used on site will be fully covered by the project.
 The Archaeology Center will issue a stipend to students to purchase flights based on real costs of flights to and from their field site.
 Students will be informed of the stipend limit prior to booking.
 Per university policy, the Archaeology Center does not pay for personal travel outside the dates or locations of field schools.

 Funding is generously provided by VPUE.
-Due to a funding cap from VPUE, students who plan to participate in an archaeology field school cannot receive a major grant or a Chappell-Lougee scholarship within the same academic year as their field school.
+Students who plan to participate in an archaeology field school or full time summer project with the Archaeology Center cannot receive a major grant or a Chappell-Lougee scholarship within the same academic year as their field school.

 Field schools are open to all undergraduates except graduating seniors.
-Specific requirements vary by field school; for more information, please check out this year's opportunities below!
+Specific requirements vary by field school; for more information, please check out past opportunities below!